-Definition, infographic, etymology, and examples that illustrate why and how this phrase is so common in diverse sectors and spheres of everyday life
+Definition, infographic, and examples that illustrate why this phrase is used ad nauseam everywhere

-In Latin, quid pro quo literally means “something for something, this for that,” and is “an action or thing that is exchanged for another action or thing of more or less equal value; a substitute” [1] (according to Black’s Law Dictionary®).
+According to Black’s Law Dictionary, quid pro quo is “an action or thing that is exchanged for another action or thing of more less equal value; a substitute.”

-On its face, a quid pro quo has no moral value.
 The term may reference a tacit cultural expectation.
 It could be a form of bartering, with both parties agreeing to terms: “I paint your fence, you mow my lawn.”
 Say that you help a friend move.
 You might expect them to buy you pizza or a drink afterward, and your friend may feel obligated to do so.
 (After all, a friend who doesn’t provide any “quo” could find fewer takers the next time they need a favor done.)

 Its inescapable prevalence these days could even inspire a cynical belief: that the root of much human interaction is a selfish one, in which a person will typically expect reciprocity for doing their job as a teacher, a boss, or an elected official.